FusionAuth/fusionauth-site/site/_posts/2023-02-28-family-api.md

 npm start
 ```

-If all went well, the server should start successfully and you can visit `http://localhost:3000`.
+If all went well, the server should start successfully, and you can visit `http://localhost:3000`.

 {% include _image.liquid src="/assets/img/blogs/family-api/family-api-express-server.png" alt="Express app default home page" class="img-fluid" figure=false %}

 ## Building the application

 The application will have only one page apart from the FusionAuth login page.
-This page will dynamicaly display a list of children if the current user is a parent user, and a restricted section if the current user is either an adult or a child who has been granted permission to view it by a parent user.
-It will also have a login link that will redirect the user to the FusionAuth login page if the are not authenticated.
+This page will dynamically display a list of children if the current user is a parent user, and a restricted section if the current user is either an adult or a child who has been granted permission to view it by a parent user.
+It will also have a login link that will redirect the user to the FusionAuth login page if they are not authenticated.

 For the landing page view, add the following to `views/index.pug`.